Troposphere (rocket family): Troposphere 5

 Troposphere 5 is a two stage solid-propellant rocket with a thrust of 70 kN (7 tons), launched on March 29, 2009.
 It is the third rocket in the program.
 It was an initiative of the private enterprise Developpement Tous Azimuts (DTA) with headquarters in Lubumbashi (Katanga Province), created in 2007.

 Troposphere 5 carrying a rat named Kavira on board, was designed to reach an altitude of 36 km and a speed of Mach 3.
 The rocket was launched at Menkao launch site.
 Launch ended in failure - the rocket took off but had deviated from its course and was lost in the distance.
-The cost of this rocket has been estimated at about $50,000.
+The cost of this rocket has been estimated at $50,000.
 Despite Troposphere 5 being equipped with an escape chute, Kavira was never found and was officially reported to have died in the name of science.
 According to Keka the experiment provided valuable data for future tests by the DTA.
+The investigations showed that the failure was caused by a degradation of the solid propellant due to poor transportation conditions, which caused an unbalanced thrust.